College of Science & Mathematics

 - MES 567 Pedagogy and Mentoring (1 credit)

 Note that additional courses, including courses in zoology and in natural resource management, are currently being developed.

 MES 549 Aquatic Plant Biology - A comprehensive survey of aquatic plants with emphasis on marine systems.
 The life histories, morphology, physiology, ecology, and evolutionary relationships among the major groups of algae and flowering plants are examined using local flora as examples.
 The commercial uses of algae are included.
 Course includes all topics of the undergraduate course BIO 370; additional requirements include, but are not limited to, oral presentations of material from the primary scientific literature and completion of an independent research project.
-Three 50 minute lectures and three hours of field/laboratory per week.
-(F-E)
+Three 50-minute lectures and three hours of field/laboratory per week.
+(F-E) 4 credits

 MES 565 Selected Topics in Marine and Environmental Science - Topics in various fields of marine and environmental science designed to educate graduate students in areas of special interest or regional need; topics such as mathematical and computer modeling of natural systems, coastal management, advanced geographical information systems, conservation genetics, global environmental change, ecological physiology, and fisheries biology, among others.
 May be repeated for credit as varying topics will be offered.
 Variable hours and credit.